rafaeloledo/dotfiles/README.md

 ## Aiming to use/test

 - `emacs` - An operating system
-  - tested but i found no use, just continued using vim
+  - tested but i found no important use, just continued using vim
 - `ghq` - Remote repository manager